UK Trade Policy Review

 In conjunction with Frontier Economics and the UK Trade Policy Observatory, the Centre for Inclusive Trade Policy has conducted an independent UK Trade Policy Review.
 This Review is intended to complement the World Trade Organizations’ (WTO) review, which was published in October 2025.

-The review evaluates how current UK trade policies respond to current pressures, how effectively they serve the UK’s economic interests and broader public policy goals.
-It identifies where changes may be needed to ensure consistency, coherence, resilience, and long-term prosperity.
+The Review identifies where changes may be needed to ensure consistency, coherence, resilience, and long-term prosperity, setting out detailed recommendations in each chapter as well as cross-cutting recommendations.
 It also provides a transparent methodology that can be used for future reviews or other policy issues.
+It comprises a holistic evaluation of the UK’s trade policies, addressing a major gap in the UK trade policy formulation process.

 Read: UK Trade Policy: An Independent Review

-Read the Executive Summary and key Recommendations
+Executive Summary and key recommendations

 UK Trade Strategy Analysis